-However, although now employed by the factory, a Grand Prix drive was still some way in the future as he was not yet considered ready.
-Hill disagreed; “I think he would have got the best out of me then as a Formula One driver rather than later.”
+However, although now employed by the factory, a grand prix drive was still some way in the future as he was not yet considered ready.
+Hill disagreed; “I think he would have got the best out of me then as a Formula 1 driver rather than later.”

 Impatient, Hill forced the issue the week after he won Le Mans in 1958 for the first time with Ferrari by hiring Jo Bonnier’s Maserati 250F for the French GP at Reims.
 “Aspettiamo, vediamo” said Ferrari — “Wait and see”.